catspeed-cc/releasehelper-menu/README.md

 ~ mooleshacat

-P.S. this small dev release helper menu helped me find a few bugs in the menu's for the dockerized projects I made.
+P.S.
+This small dev release helper menu helped me find a few bugs in the menu's for the dockerized projects I made.
      The fixes will be in the v1.1.3 compatibility version I am working on.

 EOF